dbt-labs/docs.getdbt.com/website/docs/terms/monotonically-increasing.md

 ---
 id: monotonically-increasing
 title: Monotonically increasing
-description: A monotonically-increasing sequence is a sequence whose values do not decrease, for example the sequences 1, 6, 7, 11, 131 or 2, 5, 5, 5, 6, 10.
+description: A monotonically increasing sequence is a sequence whose values are sorted in ascending order and do not decrease.
+For example, the sequences 1, 6, 7, 11, 131 or 2, 5, 5, 5, 6, 10.
 displayText: monotonically increasing
 hoverSnippet: A monotonically-increasing sequence is a sequence whose values do not decrease, for example the sequences 1, 6, 7, 11, 131 or 2, 5, 5, 5, 6, 10.
 ---